Jurong West: Public transport

-East West line
+East West Line

-Jurong West Town is linked to the rest of Singapore through the East West Line (EWL) at Boon Lay MRT station, located at the Town Centre.
-The EWL is a heavy rail mass rapid transit system, and connects to other systems in the MRT network.
-It is operated by SMRT.

-There are three Mass Rapid Transit (MRT) stations that serve Jurong West Planning Area, which are Lakeside, Boon Lay and Pioneer.
+Jurong West Town is linked to the rest of Singapore via the East West Line (EWL) on the Mass Rapid Transit (MRT) network.
+There are three MRT stations that serve Jurong West – Lakeside, Boon Lay and Pioneer stations.

-Boon Lay MRT station

-The Boon Lay MRT Station is located next to Boon Lay Bus Interchange for commuters' ease of switching across different modes of public transport.
-The MRT station began operations on 6 July 1990, as the western terminus of the East West Line, before additional stations were added further west of the line at Pioneer and Joo Koon on 28 February 2009.
+Boon Lay station is located next to Boon Lay Bus Interchange for commuters' ease of switching across different modes of public transport.
+The station began operations on 6 July 1990, as the western terminus of the EWL, before additional stations were added further west of the line at Pioneer and Joo Koon on 28 February 2009.
+Lakeside station, which began operations on 5 November 1988, serves the housing developments in Taman Jurong, Hong Kah and Boon Lay.
+Pioneer station began operations on 28 February 2009, and serves the residential areas of Nanyang and Pioneer, as well as the industrial areas located south of the station.

-Lakeside MRT station

-Lakeside (EW26), another station along the EWL in Jurong West Town, serves the housing developments in Taman Jurong, Hong Kah and Boon Lay.
-The station began operations on 5 November 1988.

-Pioneer MRT station

-Pioneer (EW28) began operations on 28 February 2009.
-The station improves accessibility to residential areas of Nanyang and Pioneer, as well as the industrial areas located south of the station.

-Jurong Region line
+Jurong Region Line

-The inter-town Jurong Region Line (JRL) system is a 24 km mass rapid transit line that will connect residents to the town centre, as well as other areas such as Tengah, Choa Chu Kang and Jurong East.
-The MRT line will have 26 stations and all will be elevated.
-The line will open from 2027 onwards.
+The Jurong Region Line (JRL) is an upcoming 24 km fully elevated MRT line, opening from 2027 onwards.
+Stations on the line in Jurong West will include an interchange with the existing Boon Lay station on the EWL, as well as Corporation, Jurong West, Bahar Junction, Gek Poh, and Enterprise stations.

 Boon Lay Bus Interchange

-The Boon Lay Bus Interchange originally opened in July 1990 along with Boon Lay MRT station.
+Boon Lay Bus Interchange originally opened in July 1990 along with Boon Lay MRT station.
 At that time, developments around the area in Jurong West New Town were still actively in progress.
-It was later rebuilt and reopened in 2009 at the ground level of Jurong Point Shopping Centre, next to Centris condominium, and is the fourth air-conditioned bus interchange in Singapore, after Toa Payoh Bus Interchange, Sengkang Bus Interchange and Ang Mo Kio Bus Interchange.These bus services from this interchange would be mostly operated by SMRT Buses from September 2024 onwards after being operated by SBS Transit for many years with the incumbent operations under the Jurong West Bus Package.
+It was later rebuilt and reopened in 2009 at the ground level of Jurong Point, next to Centris condominium, and is the fourth air-conditioned bus interchange in Singapore, after Toa Payoh Bus Interchange, Sengkang Bus Interchange and Ang Mo Kio Bus Interchange.These bus services from this interchange would be mostly operated by SMRT Buses from September 2024 onwards after being operated by SBS Transit for many years with the incumbent operations under the Jurong West Bus Package.

+Boon Lay Bus Interchange was the major bus interchange in the west of Singapore with a direct connection to the MRT network.
+On top of trunk services and residential feeder buses, numerous bus services served the Tuas, Gul, Pioneer, Benoi, Boon Lay and Jurong Industrial estates.
+The opening of Joo Koon Bus Interchange and the Tuas West Extension of the EWL has served to decongest Boon Lay Bus Interchange.
+The bus interchange also serves as the terminus for both buses that serve Nanyang Technological University (179/A/B, 199).